barelyelectric/ps4-arduino.8266-autohen/README.md

 Circuit diagram and how to send IR codes with Arduino over at Adafruit: https://learn.adafruit.com/using-an-infrared-library/sending-ir-codes

-Huge thanks to github.com/stooged for a simplified and auto-loading index.html
+Huge thanks to https://github.com/stooged for a simplified and auto-loading index.html to go with https://github.com/stooged/PS4-Server-900u